-The colonial Government of Tasmania had adopted the practice of taking identification photographs and establishing an Habitual Criminals Register or Rogue’s Gallery in 1872 from precedents set by the British Prevention of Crimes Act of 1871, and incoming legislation in NSW and Victoria.
-The extant photographs are variously “booking photographs” or “mugshots” taken of men who were arrested, arraigned, sentenced, reconvicted and/or discharged during the 1870s and early 1880s.
-For the most part they were recidivists, habitual criminals and repeat offenders.
+The colonial Government of Tasmania had adopted the practice of taking identification photographs and establishing an Habitual Criminals Register or Rogue’s Gallery in 1872 from precedents set by the British Prevention of Crimes Act of 1871, and incoming legislation in NSW and Victoria in 1872.
+The extant photographs are “mugshots” taken of men who were arrested, arraigned, sentenced, reconvicted and/or discharged during the 1870s and early 1880s.
+For the most part these prisoners were recidivists, habitual criminals and repeat offenders.
 Thomas Nevin took the majority of these photographs at the Municipal Police Office (PO on their criminal record sheets) at the Hobart Town Hall, and at the Supreme Court and Hobart Town Gaol.
-The AOT records were copied from the QVMAG collection in the 1970s, although some originals were acquired in the 1950s from the Radcliffe Museum at Port Arthur via the Department of National Parks which managed the site.
+The AOT records (above) were copied from the QVMAG collection in the 1970s, although some originals were acquired in the 1950s from the Radcliffe Museum at Port Arthur via the Department of National Parks which managed the site.
 The original 1870s – 1880s prisoner photographs – both paper prints and mounted as cartes-de-visite – were salvaged by John Watt Beattie for reproduction and for sale to tourists at his convictaria museum in Hobart, removing many from their original record in the process.
 Others were sourced from records originally held at the Town Hall Municipal Police Office and from records held at the Sheriff’s Office, Hobart Gaol.
-Beattie bequeathed his large collection to the Launceston Municipal Council which was then acquired by the Queen Victoria Museum and Art Gallery (1930).
+Beattie bequeathed his large collection to the Launceston Municipal Council which was then acquired by the Queen Victoria Museum and Art Gallery (ca 1930).

 The weekly police gazettes detailing the records of the men, their age, appearance and sentencing were called (until 1884) Tasmania Reports of Crime Information for Police, James Barnard Government Printer.
-The original prisoner ID cartes – Nevin made at least four from each negative – were pasted to the criminal’s record sheet, collated with police records for the police gazette, pasted into the police and gaol registers, and circulated to other prisons and regional police stations on the prisoner’s discharge.
+The original prisoner ID cartes – Nevin made at least four from each negative – were pasted to the criminal’s record sheet, recorded and sometimes numbered in the gaol photobooks, utilised for descriptions in the publication of warrants in the weekly police gazettes, displayed in rogues’ galleries at the central Municipal Police Office, Hobart Town Hall, and circulated to other prisons and regional police stations on the prisoner’s discharge.

 Here are two examples of Nevin’s photographs of prisoners and their records from the police gazettes chosen at random which detail the exact time and place of the photograph:

-1. Charles Steventon was convicted of larceny and photographed by Nevin at the Police Office Hobart on January 4th, 1873.
+1. Charles Steventon was convicted of larceny and photographed by T. J. Nevin at the Police Office Hobart on January 4th, 1873.

-Charles Steventon was discharged to Hobart on 27th July 1872
+Charles Steventon per ship David Malcolm was discharged as a “pauper” from Port Arthur to Hobart on 27th July 1872,

-Charles Steventon was discharged from Hobart Town on 4th November 1874 and he would have been photographed again on this date.
+Charles Steventon per David Malcolm was discharged from Hobart Town on 4th November 1874.
+Distinguishing marks: an open gun shot wound in right leg.
+His photograph taken by Thomas Nevin in 1873 would have been reprinted again on this date.

-2. Charles Brown, 22 years old, aka William Forster, wanted for absconding, was photographed by Nevin when Brown surrendered himself to the Hobart Gaol and charged on January 9th, 1874.
+2. Charles Brown, 22 years old, aka William Forster, wanted for absconding, was photographed by Thomas J. Nevin when Charles Brown surrendered himself to the Hobart Gaol and was charged, January 9th, 1874.
 See this article here about mismatched records.

-Current estimates at April 2009 of the total number of Tasmanian prisoner photographs still extant in various formats produced from Nevin’s original glass negatives as prints, as vignetted cartes-de-visite, as duplicates or as copies in public collections, several of which bear verso the government printer’s Royal Arms seal and Nevin’s name are as follows:
+Current estimates at April 2009 of the total number of Tasmanian prisoner photographs still extant in various formats produced from government contractor T. J. Nevin’s original glass negatives as prints, as mounted cartes-de-visite, as duplicates or as paper copies in public collections, several of which bear verso T. J. Nevin’s colonial warrant with the government printer’s Royal Arms seal are as follows:

 - Archives Office of Tasmania holds 10 originals from the Radcliffe Museum

-- National Library of Australia holds 84 copied from the QVMAG collection
+- National Library of Australia holds 84 duplicates as mounted cdvs from the QVMAG

-- Tasmanian Museum and Art Gallery holds 58, originally borrowed from the QVMAG’s Beattie Collection for exhibition at Port Arthur in 1983 (E. Wishart et al).
+- Tasmanian Museum and Art Gallery holds 58 mounted cdvs plus unmounted prints, originally borrowed from the QVMAG’s Beattie Collection for exhibition at Port Arthur in 1983 (E. Wishart et al).